 The recent sweep across the nation to increase minimum wage has been affecting both large and small businesses.
-The increase, which began in January of 2015 for Massachusetts, is now at an all-time high of $9.00 an hour for minimum wage workers.
+The increase, which began in January of 2015 for the state Massachusetts, is now at an all-time high of $9.00 an hour for minimum wage workers.
 But the wage increase doesn’t stop there.
 Over the next few years, Massachusetts employers can expect to see two new wage increases.
 In January 2016 wages will be raised to $10.00 an hour and in January, 2017 wages will be raised to $11.00 an hour.

 Ramifications of Minimum Wage Increases